 19.3.2.
-Multiple exposure mode
+Multiple exposure mode and EDR mode

-Multiple exposure mode (Exposition control > 2 exposures, 3 exposures) is intended to expand the dynamic range of the scanner.
-This mode is used when the objects (or the surfaces of one object) located in the field of view of the scanner have different reflective abilities.
+Multiple exposure mode (Exposition control > 2 exposures, 3 exposures), as well as EDR mode are intended to expand the dynamic range of the scanner.
+These modes are used when the objects (or the surfaces of one object) located in the field of view of the scanner have different reflective abilities.